HeBECANU/tdc_autoconverter/README.md

 TO BE IMPRVOVED
 no known issues

+## Usage
+In Matlab, call `AutoConvert(DIR/TO/MONITOR,minFileSize,numMovAvg)`.

+If running on the TDC data acquisition machine, simply run the function without any arguments - it will use the default settings.

 ## Improvements
 - It's properly version controlled on git
+- v4.0
+    - [ ] TEST
     - [x] Simple moving average of reconstructed hit counts would be beneficial to user
     - [x] package into a function
 - [ ] dynamic plotting of count trend (last few shots)

 ``` matlab